Turks & Caicos Getting Around & Transport

 Getting Around South Caicos

-However, South Caicos does certainly provide a unique experience, striking a balance between the Turks Islands and the Caicos Islands, and we would suggest you consider a visit.
+However, South Caicos does certainly provide a unique experience, striking a balance between the Turks Islands and the Caicos Islands.
+The main South Caicos resorts typically provide airport pickup and dropoff as well as transportation for offsite activities.